Amethyst incident: Escape

 On 30 July 1949, Amethysts chain was slipped and the ship headed downriver in the dark, beginning a dash to escape from the Yangtze River by following in the wake of the civilian ship Kiang Ling Liberation, a fully-lit passenger vessel carrying Chinese refugees, allegedly in the hope that the observers ashore would be confused and not see the frigate in the dark, and to follow the path through the shoals taken by Kiang Ling Liberation.
 The movement of both ships was spotted, and both were challenged.
 The Kiang Ling Liberation answered correctly, whereas Amethyst, upon being challenged, opened fire.
-When the shore batteries replied, a Communist gunboat in the river began to fire back at the shore.
+When the shore batteries replied, a PLA gunboat in the river began to fire back at the shore.
 In the confusion the Kiang Ling Liberation blacked out its lights while the Amethyst sped past.
-The fire of the batteries was then directed at the Kiang Ling Liberation, which was sunk by the gunfire, with many civilian casualties.

-At 05:00 hours on 31 July, Amethyst approached the PLA forts at Baoshan and Wusong, which had their searchlights sweeping the river.
+At 05:00 on 31 July, Amethyst approached the PLA forts at Baoshan and Wusong, which had their searchlights sweeping the river.
 At 05:25 a planned meeting with the destroyer occurred, at which time Amethyst sent the signal "Have rejoined the fleet south of Wusong.
 No damage.
 No casualties.
 God save the King".

 Concord had been ordered to prepare to provide gun support to Amethyst if it was bombarded by the shore batteries at Wusong.
 To achieve this it had moved up the Yangtze during the night, at action stations.
-Fortunately for the British, Amethyst was not detected by the shore batteries and the two ships then proceeded downriver until at 07:15 they ended action stations and after passing through the river's outlet arrived at the Saddle Islands at 12:00 hrs to anchor and transfer much needed oil and stores.
+Fortunately for the British, Amethyst was not detected by the shore batteries and the two ships then proceeded downriver until at 07:15 they ended action stations and after passing through the river's outlet arrived at the Saddle Islands at 12:00 to anchor and transfer much needed oil and stores.

 After a brief stay at anchor, Concord transferred members of her own crew to Amethyst to augment the ship's company, and the two ships proceeded to Hong Kong.
 Next day the cruiser (flying the flag of the Flag Officer Second in Command Far East Fleet) and destroyer replaced Concord as escort and proceeded with Amethyst to Hong Kong.
 Concord was sent to Japan, after its complement was sworn to secrecy.
 Amethyst subsequently received a message of congratulations from King George VI:

 Please convey to the commanding officer and ship's company of HMS AMETHYST my hearty congratulations on their daring exploit to rejoin the Fleet.
 The courage, skill and determination shown by all on board have my highest commendation.
 Splice the mainbrace.